 It’s normal to feel low or sad.
 But sometimes these feelings can get out of control.
-When someone gets very unhappy or depressed, they may become suicidal (want to seriously harm themselves).
-These feelings can come on over a period of time or very suddenly.
+When someone gets very unhappy, stressed or depressed, they may become suicidal (want to seriously harm or kill themselves).
+These feelings can come on over a period of time, or very suddenly.

 Stop doing, start talking

-- Try to talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)
+- Talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)